zlz-studio/zlz-studio.github.io/setup-character/advanced-hair-setup/index.md

 Update in Version 1.2.0
 4.1.
 Select the axis that points forward from face (Head Bone)
 4.2.
 Select the axis that points to the character's right side (Head Bone)
+Script: ZLZ_HeadDirectionBinder works with the Hair Transparent, Hair Shadow, and Face Shadow features.

 ![Step4-SetupCharacter](../images/Step4-SetupCharacter.png)